muralitheda/apache-hive/15-Hive-Performance-Tuning.md

 * Tables need to be bucketed in the same way as join columns, so it cannot be used for other types of SQLs.
 * Partitioned tables might slow down performance.

+**💡 Analogy:**
+* Imagine two alphabetical phonebooks.
+To find common names, you don’t scan one completely for each entry; you simultaneously flip through both in order — that’s what SMJ does.

 ---

 ## Q19.
 Skewness and the Bottleneck Problem :